joey-public/joey-public.github.io/markdown/b_md2html_post1_pythonsetup.md

 source ~/PythonEnvs/myenv/bin/activate
 ```

-Next with this new environment active we can update pip and install all the python packages we will need for this project.
-We should only need the `markdown` library.
+Next with this new environment active, update pip and install all the python packages needed for the project.
+In this case the `markdown` library is the only library needed.

 ```
 python -m pip install --upgrade pip python -m pip install markdown
 ```

-For good measure we can create a `requirements.txt` file that can be used to setup this exact environment on any other computer you might be on.
+Next create a `requirements.txt` file that can be used to re-setup this exact environment.

 ```
 python -m pip freeze > requirements.txt
 ```

-Now we can install these packages into another python environment like this:
+To install these packages into another python environment like this:

 ```
 python -m pip install -r requirements.txt
 ```

-Finally if you want to deactivate the environment just use the following command:
+Finally to deactivate the environment just use the following command:

 ```
 deactivate
 ```

-## Conclusion
-In this post we got our git respository and python enviornment set.
-In the ['../html/']
 ___

 ### References: